avciberkay/ai-assisted-smart-irrigation-system/hardware/enclosure/battery/README.md

 This enclosure represents a functional prototype design.
 It is intended to show mechanical design capability and understanding of battery safety constraints.

+### Preview

+A rendered preview of the battery enclosure is available in the `screenshots/` directory.